RubixML/Credit/README.md

 $embedding = $embedder->embed($dataset);
 ```

-Here is an example of what a typical embedding looks like when plotted in 2 dimensions.
-As you can see the samples form two distinct blobs that correspond to the group likely to *default* and the group likely to pay *on time*.
-If you wanted to, you could even plot the labels such that each point is colored accordingly to its class label.
+Here is an example of what a typical embedding looks like plotted in 2 dimensions.
+We are looking at the distances in high dimensions being preserved in 2 dimensions.

 ![t-SNE Embedding](https://raw.githubusercontent.com/RubixML/Credit/master/docs/images/embedding.svg?sanitize=true)